baharmon/baharmon.github.io/_projects/participatory-design-toolkit.md

 ---
-title: 'Participatory Design Toolkit'
+title: 'Complete Street Participatory Design Toolkit'
-subtitle: 'An open source toolkit for the participatory design'
+subtitle: 'An open source toolkit for the participatory design of streetscapes'
 date: 2019-03-19 00:00:00
-description: An open source toolkit for the participatory design
+description: An open source toolkit for the participatory design of streetscapes
 featured_image: '/images/participatory-design-toolkit-1.jpg'

 ---